aftwasiq/galaxy-morphology-classification/README.md

 <img src="https://github.com/user-attachments/assets/367e20c0-6767-4762-b95a-7646ba135d69" width="1200">

-*I'm having issues with deploying yhe demo site, so if you'd like to test this out yourself, download the contents, open it in an IDE, and run it locally via `python main.py`.
+*I'm having issues with deploying the demo site, so if you'd like to test this out yourself, download the contents, open it in an IDE, and run it locally via `python main.py`.
 Make sure you have all dependancies and libraries installed.*

 ### Pre-Processing
 Preprocessing the selected images to ensure a non-biased training sequence.